pydatasci-repos/pydatasci/README.md

 *pre-alpha; in active development*

 # Value Proposition
-*PyDataSci* is an open source, autoML tool that keeps track of the moving parts of machine learning so that data scientists can perform reproducible experiments and assess algorithm performance without the coding overhead; ∴ more science with 95% less code.
+*PyDataSci* is an open source, automated machine learning (AutoML) tool for data scientists that reduces the amount of code needed to perform best practice machine learning by 95%; ∴ more science with less code.

-It is a Python package that automatically keeps track of machine learning experiments in a lightweight, file-based database.
+It is an easily installable Python package that records experiments in a persistent, lightweight, and file-based database that automatically works on any operating system without any configuration required by the user.
+By tracking the samples indeces (IDs) and hyperparameters (settings) fed into each experiment, it makes machine learning reproducible.
+That is to say, it makes artificial intelligence less of a black box by bringing the scientific method to data science.

 Users can either (a) queue many experiments on their desktop/ server, or (b) delegate them to run in the *PyDataSci* cloud if they outgrow their local resources.
+From there, model performance metrics can be visually compared in interactive charts.

 ## TLDR
 ```python